OverengineeredOne/Docs/developer-guide/src/yew.md

 ```

-Now in your main.rs let's create a simple component that renders the message `Hello, World!`
+Open up `src/main.rs` and create a simple component that renders the message `Hello, World!`.
+I'll
+go ahead and show you what it looks like then, we'll break it down.

 ```rust,ignore
 use yew::prelude::*;